willdurand/willdurand.github.io/_posts/2013-07-30-from-stupid-to-solid-code.markdown

 ### Indescriptive Naming

-This is obvious but it is better saying it: **name** your classes, methods, attributes, and variables **properly**.
+This should be obvious, but still needs to be said: **name** your classes, methods, attributes, and variables **properly**.
 Oh, and [don't abbreviate](/2013/06/03/object-calisthenics/#6-don-t-abbreviate)!
 You write code for people, not for computers.
-They don't understand what you write anyway, computers just understands `0` and `1`. **Programming languages are for humans**.
+They don't understand what you write anyway.
+Computers just understand `0` and `1`. **Programming languages are for humans**.

 ### Duplication